varvar/nlp/README.md

     ```
 ### Test engine

-Test engine is based on Mocha as testing framework and Chai as assertion manager.
+Test engine based on Mocha as testing framework and Chai as assertion manager.
 There are two types of tests added: unit tests and integration/end to end tests.
 For current implementation there are no differences between integration and end to end tests.

 To run test cases just run "npm test" inside project folder.